UMass Amherst M.S. ECE Live FAQ

 Q: What is the M.S.
 ECE Live?

 - A: The Master’s of Science in Electrical and Computer Engineering degree is a 16-month program designed for working professionals or recent graduates who want to pursue an advanced degree and professional experience at the same time.
-Classes are delivered virtually at our validated global delivery partners, with a 3-week summer residential experience on the UMass Amherst campus.
+Classes are delivered virtually at our validated Global Study Centers, with a 3-week summer residential experience on the UMass Amherst campus.

 Q: Is the M.S.
 ECE Live option accredited?

 - A: Yes, this M.S. degree program, as well as the University itself, are accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).